 Furthermore, in May 2016, the RESAOLAB association was created in Ouagadougou (Burkina Faso).
 As it develops, this independent association of laboratory professionals will ultimately become a forum for discussion and recommendations, working closely with WAHO.

 Thanks to laboratory supervision, assessments of laboratory infrastructure, equipment and training can be undertaken.
 This, in turn, facilitates the mapping of all the laboratories in each country and allows the laboratories to be supported in implementing a quality process.

 External quality assessment makes it possible to compare a laboratory’s analysis results with an external reference in order to objectively evaluate the quality of analyses.
 More than 200 laboratories have taken part in an external quality assessment program.

-In 2016, an external quality assessment program was set up with the OneWorld Accuracy specialized consultancy: in each RESAOLAB country and in Gambia, Ghana and Nigeria (three WARDS countries), ten laboratories were selected by the laboratory directorates to receive and analyze samples.
-The results were then analyzed and returned to each country to provide the laboratories with an external interpretation of their results and allow for corrective actions to improve the quality of analyses.
+Besides, in 2017, the external quality assessment program set up with the OneWorld Accuracy specialized consultancy continued.
+In 2016 and 2017 respectively, ten laboratories were selected by the laboratory directorates to receive and analyze samples.
+The results are then analyzed and returned to each country to provide the laboratories with an external interpretation of their results and allow for corrective actions to improve the quality of analyses.

 Overall, the project provided more than 130 training scolarships between 2013 and 2017 and organized 217 continuous training sessions.
 Training tools have also been developed, with 13 e-learning modules developed since 2013.